fbpx

 • They can read open syllable words such as: me, sky, go, and my.

-• They know the sight words included in Wild Reading Level 1
+• They know the high frequency/sight words included in Wild Reading Level 1

 • They can write a sentence containing short vowel words and basic sight words.